Waliid18/Walid-Lahlali-Data-Science-Portfolio/README.md

 **[2.
 Concordia-Projects](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/tree/main/Concordia-Projects)**

 This branch showcases the projects and assignments I completed during my data science certificate at Concordia University.
-It contains 9 subdirectories, each corresponding to a specific course or project:
+It contains **9 subdirectories**, each corresponding to a specific course or project:

    + [Project-Submission](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/tree/main/Concordia-Projects/00%20-%20Project-Submission): This section contains the final submission for a mini-project, which was part of the admission process to the Data Science program at Concordia University.
 The project focuses on analyzing football (soccer) data using the Pandas library to answer key statistical questions related to football goals, tournaments, and national performance in FIFA World Cup events.
 The notebook guides the user through the process of analyzing football match data using Python's Pandas library.